ArkEcosystemArchive/laravel-fortify/README.md

 },
 ```

+4. Required Image

+Projects require an image to be provided: `resources/images/auth/verify-email.svg`

+This is omitted from fortify to prevent it being overwritten, but allows for it to be customised per project.

+In the future, a config file may be a better route if there are multiple instances of images being required.

-4. Register the service providers in this exact order.
+5. Register the service providers in this exact order.
 This will ensure that our package can overwrite any bindings that `laravel/fortify` created.

 ```php
 Laravel\Fortify\FortifyServiceProvider::class,
 ARKEcosystem\Fortify\FortifyServiceProvider::class,
 ```

-5. Enable or disable the login/register with username or email by using the `username_alt` setting in the `config/fortify.php` file
+6. Enable or disable the login/register with username or email by using the `username_alt` setting in the `config/fortify.php` file

 ```php
 <?php